-Kim Magowan teaches in the Department of Literatures and Languages at Mills College.
-She is the author of How Far I've Come, forthcoming in 2022 from Gold Wake Press; the novel The Light Source (2019), published by 7.13 Books; and the short story collection Undoing (2018), which won the 2017 Moon City Press Fiction Award.
-Her fiction has been published in Booth, Craft Literary, The Gettysburg Review, Smokelong Quarterly, Wigleaf, and many other journals.
+Kim Magowan lives in San Francisco and teaches in the English Department of Mills College at Northeastern University.
+She is author of the short story collection Don't Take This the Wrong Way, co-authored with Michelle Ross, forthcoming from EastOver Press; the story collection How Far I've Come (2022), published by Gold Wake Press; the novel The Light Source (2019), published by 7.13 Books; and the story collection Undoing (2018), which won the 2017 Moon City Press Fiction Award.
 Her stories have been selected for Best Small Fictions and Wigleaf's Top 50.
-She is the Editor-in-Chief and Fiction Editor of Pithead Chapel.
+She is Editor-in-Chief and Fiction Editor of Pithead Chapel.

 In college, Nell had slept with the boyfriends of her best friends.
 At the time, she couldn’t account for this behavior, though in therapy years later, she decided it had to do with her older sister Rosemary, whom her parents had always favored, and who was possessive and spoiled.
 Nell and Rosemary shared a bedroom, but in this room, the only thing that truly belonged to Nell was her own bed.
 The desk, the top drawers of the bureau, and the rocking chair by the window were all understood to be Rosemary’s.
 Rosemary would snarl at Nell when she left, say, a cardigan draped on the back of the rocking chair.
 The theory Nell and her therapist developed was that sleeping with her friends’ boyfriends was a two-fold reaction to these sibling inequities: Nell grasped at things that were off-limits, but in a self-sabotaging way that affirmed Nell was herself unworthy of love, loyalty, or a boyfriend of her own.
 She was only entitled to scavenge for scraps.